Cyril Cameron

 Cyril St Clair Cameron, CB (5 December 1857 – 22 December 1941) was an Australian soldier and politician.

-Biography
+He was a Senator for Tasmania from 1901 to 1903 from and from 1907 to 1913.

+Early life

+Cameron was born on 5 December 1857 at Fordon, his family's grazing property near Nile, Tasmania.
+He was one of four children born to Mary (née Morrison) and Donald Cameron.
+His paternal grandfather, also Donald Cameron, was a Scottish naval surgeon who had settled in Van Diemen's Land in 1822 and established Fordon the following year.

+Cameron's father was elected to the Tasmanian Legislative Council in 1868 and his older brother Norman Cameron later served alongside him in federal parliament.
+He was educated at Launceston Church Grammar School and also spent time in Edinburgh.

+Military service

-Born in the town of Nile near Launceston, Tasmania, he was educated at Launceston Grammar School and then attended the University of Edinburgh before becoming a pastoralist and professional soldier.
-He served in Afghanistan 1878–1880 and South Africa during the Boer War 1899–1900, rising to position of Colonel in the AIF.
+Cameron served in Afghanistan 1878–1880 and South Africa during the Boer War 1899–1900, rising to position of Colonel in the AIF.
 He was later aide-de-camp to the Governor-General and warden of Evandale.
 He was made a Companion of the Order of the Bath in 1901 for his service with the Tasmanian Mounted Infantry during the Boer War.

+Politics

 In 1901 he was elected to the Australian Senate as a Protectionist Senator for Tasmania.
 (His brother, Norman Cameron, was elected to the House of Representatives at the same election as a Free Trader.)
 He was defeated in 1903 but was re-elected as an Anti-Socialist in 1906.

-He was defeated again (as a Liberal) in 1913, and despite several attempts to re-enter the Senate, including a number as an independent, his political career was over.
-He became a pastoralist, and served in World War I 1914–1918.
-Cameron died in 1941.

-One of his sons, Lt.
-Colonel Donald Cameron (1888–1979), was awarded the MC and OBE.
+In 1912, Cameron was denied Senate preselection by the Tasmanian Liberal League for his refusal to sign a pledge agreeing not to stand against the successful candidates if not chosen.
+He recontested his Senate seat at the 1913 federal election, self-identifying as an "Independent Liberal".
+He polled only around two percent of the statewide vote, with his term expiring on 30 June 1913.

+Personal life

+In 1887, Cameron married Margaret Honeywood Hughes, a daughter of General Sir William Templer Hughes of the British Indian Army.
+The couple had five children together, including Lt.
+Colonel Donald Cameron (1888–1979) who was awarded the MC and OBE.
+He was predeceased by two of his sons: Cyril, who died at the Battle of Neuve Chapelle in 1915, and Ewan who died in 1941.

+Cameron retired to "Fordon", also spending time at his mansion "Lowestoft" near Berriedale.
+He died on 22 December 1941, aged 84.